Want productivity? Get your Google on

-The team at South East Dog Rescue (SEDR) work tirelessly on making sure that abandoned and unwanted dogs get a second chance and unfortunately some dogs, because of physical or emotional damage, or due to illness, cannot be rehomed.
+The team at South East Dog Rescue (SEDR) work tirelessly to make sure that abandoned and unwanted dogs get a second chance and unfortunately some dogs, because of physical or emotional damage, or due to illness, cannot be rehomed.
 As a no-kill rescue, this means that these dogs will live out the rest of their lives at the rescue - as sanctuary dogs.
-They approached us with a request, to help them gather support for these long term residents.
+They approached us with a request, to help them gather support for these long-term residents.

 Sponsorship coordinator Victoria Hadley, contacted us back in March 2021 to see if we could set up a form to capture basic sponsorship enquiries, a call identified that the admin in processing the forms would take the team away from more important tasks.
 This absolutely wouldn't do for us, particularly as their weekly influx of rehoming and adoptions had more than tripled due to COVID.

 With any UX task, you take it back to the what and the why.
 The What is the problem to be solved, The Why is the purpose.
-What we needed to do was help SEDR to raise money and encourage users to set up a regular payment.
-Efficiency was key to reduce the teams office time.
-If the process wasn't efficient but sponsorship was popular, they could be hindered the time spent handling these transactions.
+What we needed to do was help SEDR to raise money and encourage users to set up regular payments.
+Efficiency was key to reducing the teams office time.
+If the process wasn't efficient but sponsorship was popular, they could be hindered by the time spent handling these transactions.
 Valuable time that could be better spent.